9 Things to do When Sandbanks Provincial Park is Full 🌊

 Park and sip.

 7. If the kids are alright but the grown-ups are about to blow a gasket, perhaps a nice, cold pint would help.
-The County Canteen has over a dozen beer taps featuring the best of local and regional brews, as well as a wine list featuring lots of Prince Edward County VQA pours and menu items for kids (plus the coveted high-chair!)
+The County Canteen has more than a dozen beer taps featuring the best of local and regional brews, as well as a wine list featuring lots of Prince Edward County VQA pours and menu items for kids (plus the coveted high-chair!).
 Or travel a little further north to Parsons Brewing Company, in a converted heritage barn, where a flight of beers will smooth any ruffled feathers.
 Plus, they’ve got a large natural playground with family-friendly games to keep everyone entertained.
-If coming from Bloomfield direction, try the waterfront restaurant at the Isaiah Tubbs Resort, or the patio at the Agrarian Bistro & Speakeasy.
+If coming from Bloomfield direction, try the waterfront restaurant at the Isaiah Tubbs Resort, or the patio at Bermuda PEC.
 Or head to Kinsip for a cocktail outside the heritage barn while the kids check out the chickens, peacocks and picturesque swing.

 Take a wine tour.